Article Collection

 GNU-based utilities have bridged that gap by mostly supporting both styles and also adding their own, more uniform and modern style where it made sense.

-But in terms of BSD and GNU/Linux, their primary differences can be summarized as follows:
+But in terms of BSD and GNU/Linux, the primary differences can be summarized as follows:

-1. Look- & feel-wise, BSDs take pride in having direct Unix lineage, they are arguably harder to install and use than GNU/Linux, and have a smaller user base
+Look- & feel-wise, BSDs take pride in having direct Unix lineage, and they require more knowledge to install and use.
+They also have more limited hardware support and consequently a smaller user base

 On the other hand, GNU GPL and variants are copyleft licenses.
-They guarantee their users four basic freedoms – to use, study, modify, and share the software.
-As such, they require making source code available and require that, if GPL code is used, derivatives of that code be distributed under the same or equivalent license terms as the original.
+They guarantee users four basic freedoms – to use, study, modify, and share software.
+As such, they require making source code available and require that, if GPL code is used, its derivatives also be distributed under the same or equivalent license terms as the original.

-This copyleft protection provided by GPL was crucial to the success of GNU/Linux and Free Software in general, guaranteeing that programmers’ work would benefit everyone and remain free, rather than be relicensed and exploited by commercial companies without giving anything back.
+This copyleft protection provided by GPL was crucial to the success of GNU/Linux and Free Software in general.
+Copyleft licenses guarantee that software will remain free and benefit users indefinitely, rather than be taken, modified, and relicensed in non-free ways by commercial companies.

-But also worth mentioning, GNU GPL does not forbid dual-licensing.
-It is perfectly fine for software authors to offer a second, commercial type of license to customers who wish to redistribute their software under non-free terms.
+Worth clarifying is that GNU GPL does not prevent commercialization.
+It is perfectly fine for software authors to offer a second, proprietary type of license to customers who wish to modify and distribute or sell the software under non-free license terms.

 The Term “Open Source”